 Did you know that whale sharks can be as long as a double-decker bus?
 I was all up for swimming with whale sharks in Mexico until someone enlightened me to that fact.
 After that, it took me a solid three months to pluck up the courage to hurl myself into the Caribbean Sea in search of the world’s biggest fish (yeah, I know, I’m Indiana Jo and I guess I should be more fearless, but did you hear what I said – THE LENGTH OF A DOUBLE DECKER BUS, I tell you).
 Eventually, after a lot of umming, ahhing and Tequila based decision-making, I took the plunge.
 Literally.

 However, those three months of deliberating were not a waste of time.
-In fact, that (significant) pause for thought gave me some great insight – I spoke to many people who had taken tours from different locations and together with my own experience, here’s the results – my expert tips for swimming with whale sharks in Mexico.
+In fact, that (significant) pause for thought gave me some great insight – I spoke to many people who had taken tours from different locations and together with my own experience, here’s the results.

 Whale Sharks – what are they and will they kill you?